 Dementia-friendly reading

+Yes!
+Research suggests that dementia can be very helpful for people living with dementia, especially shared reading, which leads to discussion and reminiscence.
 As I create memory-friendly books under the pen-name Unforgettable Notes, I’m always looking for research on the value of reading, or for good news about dementia-friendly libraries.
+See my page on research in this field – I will keep updating it!

-Libraries are really trying to be inclusive, so ask your local library what they have on offer.
-There’s great information about dementia-friendly libraries on the Forward with Dementia site.
+Libraries are always aiming to be inclusive, so ask your local library what they have on offer.
+There’s great information about dementia-friendly libraries here in Australia on the Forward with Dementia site.
+Other countries have similar programs.

-If you search for ‘dementia-friendly reading’ on Amazon, you’ll find there are a number of small publishers there.
-Be aware that many of their books are wordless picture books (though these can be excellent for discussion and reminiscence for someone who can no longer read at all).
+I suggest libraries, because you probably won’t find dementia-friendly books in your local bookstore.
+However, if you search for ‘dementia-friendly reading’ on Amazon, you’ll see there are a number of small publishers there.
+You will notice that some of their books are wordless picture books, which can be excellent for someone who can no longer read at all.
+There are also books with ‘easy-read’ text, like mine.

 If you do a general online search, you’ll find other small publishers.
 Reading 2 Connect only provides their accessible books as part of a program, but their principles are still very interesting to read.
 Dovetail Press (which creates modified classics) has a free manual on how to start a Book Group, for libraries or care homes.